pravega/pravega/documentation/src/docs/key-features.md

 fundamental storage primitive for a new generation of streaming-oriented middleware.

-Let's examine the key features of Pravega.
+Let's examine the key features of Pravega:

 ## Exactly Once Semantics